 - 1 tsp kosher salt

 - 1½ lbs Yukon Gold or Russet potatoes, peeled, halved, and thinly sliced crosswise

 - 1 small bunch chopped fresh herbs such as chives or parsley, for garnish

 1) Combine 1 tbsp olive oil and the onions in a Suvie pan.
 Broil for 10 minutes stirring halfway through the cook.

 2) During the broil, whisk together the eggs and salt in a large mixing bowl.
 Add the sliced potatoes to the eggs.
 When the broil is finished, add the onions to the bowl.
 Spray a Suvie pan with cooking spray then add the potato mixture to the Suvie pan.
-Insert into upper zone of Suvie.
-Fill reservoir and Cook Now or Schedule.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 3) After the cook, remove pan from Suvie.
 Slice and serve with a dollop of aioli and a sprinkle of chopped herbs.

 Note: If you would like to make this recipe in Suvie 1.0, insert pan into the top zone of Suvie, fill reservoir, and set to Slow Cook on High for 3 hours.